grantcarthew/notes/Prompts/software-evaluation.md

     - Collaboration: **Yes** - Rating: 7 - Provides team collaboration features including task assignment and status tracking.
     - Functionality: **Yes** - Rating: 8 - Meets your requirement for a project management tool with collaboration features.
     - Service in AWS: **No** - Rating: 0 - ProjectLibre is not a service offered by Amazon Web Services.

-## Initial Response

-Respond to this prompt with "I am an Expert in Software Evaluation.
-How can I help?"